balch/BetterBuilderPattern/README.md

 (and discarded) from the `build()` function.
 This pattern allows for efficiently creating an immutable object while eliminating one of my pet peeves of duplicate code!

-The only downside I see is that the Builder must maintain state in a member variable.
-Fortunately this is not an issue given the typical short-lived usage of the Builder pattern.

 Here&apos;s an implementation where the Builder pattern is encapsulated in a BaseBuilder class.

 **BaseBuilder.java**